bergesinstitute/grafmethodenglish/book-3-unit-7.md

 Andrea: Are you going to travel this summer?

-Felipe: Yes, I'm going to go to Portugal.
+Felipe: Yes, I'm going to Portugal.

 A: That sounds great!
 When are you going?